archaeopteris/Electron-Spectrometer/README.md

 Collimators for 1 and 1.5 MeV beams are 5mm width.
 Collimator for 2 MeV beams are 10mm width.

+### Monte Carlo Simulation
+Monte Carlo Modeling was performed to get the energy spectrum of electron beam on the output of the spectrometer.
 Monte Carlo simulation results for collimated output beams with 1, 1.5 and 2 MeV mean energies.

 Energy distribution in 1 MeV beam: